CSCI-3349-F22/ps2/README.md

-# Problem Set 2: POS tagging: most frequent vs. HMM vs. LSTM
+# Problem Set 2: Sequence Tagging

 In this problem set, you will be experimenting with different sequence tagging algorithms for part-of-speech (POS) tagging: